EventGhost/EventGhost/_build/data/docs/scripting.rst

 PythonCommands share a single global namespace, so you can create a global variable with one PythonCommand and directly modify this variable with another PythonCommand later.
-The global namespace includes all Python built-in objects and the special object 'eg', that we will explain later.
+The global namespace includes all Python built-in objects and the special object :mod:`eg`, that we will explain later.

 PythonScript
 ------------

 Every PythonScript in EventGhost has its own global namespace.
-The global namespace includes all Python built-in objects and the special object 'eg'.
+The global namespace includes all Python built-in objects and the special object :mod:`eg`.

 The one and all 'eg' object
 ===========================

-Everything special that is needed from EventGhost for scripting and writing plugins is stuffed into the 'eg' object.
+Everything special that is needed from EventGhost for scripting and writing plugins is stuffed into the :mod:`eg` object.
 It includes many functions, variables, classes and objects.
-You could actually say 'eg' is EventGhost itself.
+You could actually say :mod:`eg` is EventGhost itself.

-So we will explain some of the members of 'eg' here in more detail:
+So we will explain some of the members of :mod:`eg` here in more detail:

 Useful members
 --------------